 - Evaluation & Testing (practical, written, and oral testing, etc.)

 - Teaching Methodology (kitchen laboratory, lecture and non-traditional methods, etc.)

 - Educational Psychology (learning styles, student motivation, etc.)

-- Minimum Work Experience: Two years as a Chef de Cuisine or two years as a Working Pastry Chef.
+- Minimum Work Experience: Two years as a Chef de Cuisine or chef in charge of food production in a foodservice operation supervising at least two full-time people or two years as a working pastry chef.
 Industry work experience must be within ten years prior to employment as a culinary instructor.
 Twelve-hundred (1200) postsecondary teaching contact hours is required.
 Teaching contact hours must be within the past ten years.
 Employment Documentation Forms

 Understanding the Certification Process

 Submit application and documentation of requirements to ACF for approval by: E-mail (preferred): firstname.lastname@example.org or Fax: (904) 940-0742 or Mail to: American Culinary Federation, Inc., Attn: Certification Department, 180 Center Place Way, St. Augustine, FL 32095.

 Once the candidate’s application is approved he or she will be eligible to take the written and practical exams.
 Only after approval may a candidate register for the written or practical exam; meanwhile candidates are encouraged to start planning their classroom video demonstration.

 The purpose of the certification examinations is to assess and objectively measure the knowledge and skills of a candidate to determine if they meet ACF standards.

 - Candidates have 1½ hours to complete the 100 multiple choice question exam.